 Memory loss is one of the symptoms most closely associated with dementia and what most people are familiar with when they think of dementia or Alzheimer’s disease.
 One early sign of memory issues with dementia is forgetting things that happened recently or the names of people you know.
 This can be frustrating for both the person with dementia and their loved ones.

 If you notice your loved one starting to forget things more often, try to be patient and help them remember.
 You can also encourage them to write things down or keep a calendar to help them remember appointments or events.
-If memory loss starts to interfere with their daily life, it’s time to talk to their doctor about getting a diagnosis and treatment plan.
+If memory loss starts to interfere with their daily life, it’s time to talk to their doctor about getting a diagnosis and treatment plan to diagnose dementia and potentially initiate early treatment to slow cognitive decline.

 2) Easily Confused